Westerville History Museum

 Discover the records and publications of one of the most influential forces for social reform during the late 19th and early 20th centuries.

-Dig into the past with historical records from civic organizations, buildings, homes, churches, city departments, and schools.
+Dig into the past with historical records about local civic organizations, buildings, homes, churches, city departments, and schools.

 For research or access to physical collections, please make an appointment.